Gold terms and definitions

 Barter system

 The barter system is a way of trading where people exchange goods or services directly without using money.
-It's one of the oldest forms of commerce, where individuals negotiate to trade items they have for items they need.

 D